Learn to make drawn thread work by hand! Drawn thread work is a beautiful whitework embroidery! It’s easy to make but it takes time.

 Repeat the stitches on the other side.

-This is the ladder stitch.
-There are many other stitches used in drawn-thread work, such as the double hem stitch which forms a zigzag pattern or needle woven spiders for a lace-like insertion with medallions.
+I used the ladder stitch for this drawn thread work sampler.
+But there are many other stitches used in drawn-thread work, such as the double hem stitch which forms a zigzag pattern or needle woven spiders for a lace-like insertion with medallions.
 Here’s a drawn thread work sampler of my grandmother which she made in 1950 in the first year of her dressmaker’s apprenticeship.
 And another sampler with ladder hemstitching and tucks.